Option 1 – 8 teams or more

 - Playoffs: Page-3 format

 - All teams wishing to participate in the provincial championship must play in the mandatory* junior tournament.
-The tournament will take place in Quebec City (Victoria and Etchemin curling clubs) from November 8th to 10th, 2019.
+The tournament will take place in Quebec City (Victoria and Etchemin curling clubs) from in November 2020 (dates to be confirmed).
 Only teams who have officially registered for the provincial championship will be allowed to participate in this event.

-- Registered teams must also play in a minimum of two other recognized events (juvenile circuit, adult provincial circuit, etc.) by December 1st.
+- Registered teams must also play in a minimum of two other recognized events (juvenile circuit, adult provincial circuit, etc.) Before the provincial championship.
 All events must be validated by the director of competitions.

 *Curling Québec could make an exception for a team in the event that there is a major scheduling conflict with another curling event.
 Example: Invitation to participate at a major (high caliber) tournament (such as a Junior Slam) at the national level, etc.